≡ Menu

 An image of a graph with a picture of a bear over it to illustrate a bear market recovery

-How long does it take equities to recover from a bear market?
+How long does it usually take equities to recover from a bear market?

-By that I mean not just how long does it take for a bear market to end.
-Bears can be officially over in months.
+I don’t just mean how long does it take for a bear market to end.
+Bears can be officially over in a matter of months.

-But how long does it take us for us to recover our losses?
+But how long does it take for us to recover our losses?
 To get back in the black?
+In real, inflation-adjusted terms.

 Sadly, that’s a much longer slog…